Varsity Jacket History: Harvard Roots, Meaning, and Timeline

 (People Also Ask: “What does the letter mean on a varsity jacket?”)

-Yes, most people use both names for the same jacket style.
+Most people use both names for the same jacket style.

 How did varsity jackets spread to other schools?

-Next, other colleges copied the Harvard idea.
+First, other colleges copied the Harvard idea.

 After that, high schools used letters too, especially for football, baseball, and basketball.

-Also, schools added graduation years, team names, and position numbers to show details.
+Schools added graduation years, team names, and position numbers to show details.

 Did you know?